enclavetraining/enclavetraining.github.io/introduction-plx-enclave-admin-agenda.md

 ### Enclave Administrator - Learning Path 1 agenda

-* What is the PLx and Enclave environment
+* Module 1 - What is the PLx and Enclave environment
     * What are the differences from Commercial Cloud
     * What does the architecture look like
-* Azure portal and resources
+* Module 2 - Azure portal and resources
-* Administer Identity
+* Module 3 - Administer Identity
 	* Cloud identities
 	* Hybrid identities – Azure AD DS
 	* Role-based access control (RBAC)
-* Administer Azure resources
+* Module 4 - Administer Azure resources
-* Administer Virtual Machines
+* Module 5 - Administer Virtual Machines
 * Labs:
     * Manage subscriptions and RBAC
 	* Manage Entra ID identities